 ADR Academic Program

-One of 13 specialty programs, the ADR program is an opportunity for students interested in ADR, either as a career or as an augment to more traditional legal work, to acquire more focused knowledge through the delivery of strategic skills-building exercises.
+The ADR program is an opportunity for students interested in ADR, either as a career or as an augment to more traditional legal work, to acquire more focused knowledge through the delivery of strategic skills-building exercises.

-Other ADR-related courses include:
+Other courses include:

-ADR in the Workplace (2)
+ADR in the Workplace (2 credits)

-Commercial Arbitration (3)
+Commercial Arbitration (3 credits)

 Externship [Community Dispute Resolution Center, or Other 501(c) (3) ADR Entity] (3)

-For more information, contact:
+For more information: